ChrstphrHll/npc_gen/students/Pynelope Valhein.md

 year: 1
 guild: Burk
 partyID: 95
+tags:
+- Dragonborn
+- Rouge
+- Exploration
+- 1st
+- Burk
 ---
 # Pynelope Valhein
 ---
 ### Description
 - 1st year Dragonborn Rouge in Burk
-- frills, Brown eyes, and black skin
+- frills, Blue eyes, and black skin
 - Is Unreligious and Impassive, and has Responsibility as their ideal

 ### Organizations